steve981cr/redux-crud-app/README.md

 The API is a local server-side application running on port 3001. http://localhost:3001/articles.

+The API was created as a separate application and can be found at: https://github.com/steve981cr/articles-api

 To run the application first run the API's server.
 If using a Rails API: rails server -p 3001